 Last Updated on

 Monoprix?
 What is that?
-Well, it’s sort of like a French Target, and in my opinion it’s the perfect place to buy French souvenirs.
+Well, it’s sort of like a French Target, and in my opinion it’s the perfect place to buy the best French souvenirs.

 During my many trips to Paris and when I studied abroad there in college, Monoprix has expanded to become a catch-all grocery store, quick lunch place, fresh bakery, and a place where you can purchase home goods and clothing.
 In my opinion it’s one of the best places to buy souvenirs in Paris for everyone you know (and yourself, natch).